knanne/knanne.github.io/_posts/2017-09-24-Cleaning data in Pandas.md

 # Coalesce

-The concept of applying coalesce to multiple columns (like in SQL) can be applied on dataframe columns.
+The concept of applying coalesce to multiple columns (like in SQL) can be applied on DataFrame columns.
 For example if you wanted to set a master phone number for record based on priority of phone1-3, you could do something like the following.

 ```python
 df.iloc[:,'phone'] = np.nan